Court poor box

-Department of Justice and Equality published the General Scheme of
+Department of Justice published the General Scheme of Criminal

-Criminal Justice (Community Sanctions) Bill.
-This Bill proposes to abolish
+Justice (Community Sanctions) Bill.
+This Bill proposes to abolish the court

-the court poor box and replace it with a statutory Reparation Fund that will
+poor box and replace it with a statutory Reparation Fund that will apply to

 The most common reason for using the court poor box is that, in the opinion of the judge, while the prosecution has proven its case, it is not appropriate to enter a conviction.
 For example, because it is a minor or first offence.

 Having a conviction registered against you can significantly affect your life by damaging employment prospects, careers and social relationships.
 For this reason, where the court feels that the citizen will not re-offend, the judge can choose to impose a donation to the court poor box.

 Objections to the court poor box